Galaxies in X-ray Selected Clusters and Groups in Dark Energy Survey Data II: Hierarchical Bayesian Modeling of the Red-Sequence Galaxy Luminosity Function: Methods

 The histogram counting is performed for the cluster region, $N(m)$, and the field region, $N(m)_\mathrm{background}$.
 To estimate the contribution of field galaxies to the cluster histogram, we weight the number count of objects in the field region, with the random number ratio:

-We add up the histograms of clusters binned by redshift or cluster mass, and also record the number count of clusters in each magnitude bin, $C(m)$.
+We add up the histograms of clusters binned by redshift or cluster mass\footnote{ Two clusters are further eliminated from the 93 cluster sample because they are severly masked and therefore do not reliably contribute to the stacked histograms. }, and also record the number count of clusters in each magnitude bin, $C(m)$.
 During the summing process, we shift $m$ by the apparent magnitude difference beween the cluster redshift and a reference redshift (depending on the cluster redshift and mass binning) of a simple passively-evolving stellar population from \cite{2003MNRAS.344.1000B} with a single star burst of metallicity $Z=0.008$ at $z=3.0$ (the same red sequence galaxy template used in Section~\ref{sec:select_red} and ~\ref{sec:dependence}).
 The histograms are then averaged for both the cluster region and the field region to obtain $\bar{N}(m)$ and $\bar{N}_\mathrm{bg}(m)$.
 Subtracting $\bar{N}_\mathrm{bg}(m)$ from $\bar{N}(m)$ yields the luminosity distribution of cluster galaxies (Figure~\ref{fig:hist} in redshift bins and Figure~\ref{fig:hist_mass} in mass bins).

 We assume a Schechter function distribution for cluster galaxies:

 therefore the expected number of galaxies in each magntiude bin in the cluster region is

 Assuming Poisson distributions for the number of galaxies in each bin, we sample from the following likelihood: